 A small cost of $55 and I make a happy hubby.

 Thanks Mr.CBB for all your hard work.

-How do you budget for expenses that aren’t monthly?
+Discussion: How do you budget monthly for your projected expenses?

 - How We Designed Our Budget Step 1– Gathering All the information

-- How We Designed Our Budget Step 2– Categories
+- How We Designed Our Budget Step 2– Budget Categories

 - How We Designed Our Budget Step 3– Tracking Receipts